 We aim to have a workforce that represents the Hertfordshire community.

-Our Workforce Equalities Profiles give breakdowns of the workforce profile by gender, ethnicity, religion, disability and age.
+Our Workforce Equalities Profiles give breakdowns of the workforce profile by sex, race, religion, disability, sexual orientation and age.

 County equality and diversity profiles